 Meanwhile taxpayers spent almost $6.4 million on the deaths of Zymere, Jaden, Sherling, Michael and Zamair, and that cost will be met without question.
 Not to would be to say their deaths don’t matter.
 Children don’t decide which family they are born into.

 Today’s message for New York’s high-risk children is “your childhood, your life, your future don’t matter.”
 With a focus on prevention rather than intervention they can.

 Erie County has the highest rate of indicated child abuse in NY, and 17 child fatalities in the last 6 years.
-Senator Tim Kennedy, who represents the county, is committed to securing funding for these primary prevention programs, as is Senator Daniel Squadron from New York City.
+Senator Tim Kennedy, who represents the county, is committed to securing funding for these primary prevention programs, as is Senator Daniel Squadron from New York City [Daniel Squadron is no longer a member of the NY state senate].
 Mayor de Blasio and our leaders in Albany should be too.
 We simply can’t afford not to.

 COO, Stop Abuse Campaign

 A survivor of incest, psychological abuse and a host of other childhood trauma, Melanie now uses her talents to prevent Adverse Childhood Experiences.
 Melanie has over a decade of legislative advocacy regarding children’s issues, and she has been published in newspapers, magazines and blogs all across the country.